svga/SVGAPlayer-Android/readme.md

 `Backward` means animation will pause on first frame after finished.

-'Clear' after the animation is played, all the canvas content is cleared, but it is only the canvas and does not involve the internal data of SVGAVideoEntity.
+`Clear` after the animation is played, all the canvas content is cleared, but it is only the canvas and does not involve the internal data of SVGAVideoEntity.

 ### Using code